Council help in a flooding emergency and reporting issues with sewage, gullies, drainage, manhole covers and flooding on roads and footpaths.

 If a general flood emergency is declared, when several organisations such as the Environment Agency, Yorkshire Water and the ‘blue light’ services, become involved then the council will cease normal operations.
 Manpower and resources are diverted primarily to help with sandbag distribution, the priority being to prevent water from running off the highway and causing the risk of flooding to property.

-Read more about protecting your home from flooding.
+Read more about protecting your home from flooding

 The council will endeavour to provide sandbags only to stop water coming off the public highway where it may pose a risk of flooding homes.
 Should this occur then contact our floodline on (01482) 395739.
 Where water is running off adjacent land then householders must take whatever action is necessary to protect their property in conjunction with the relevant adjoining landowners.

 Many gullies, particularly in urban areas, form part of a combined drainage system and are connected directly to the sewers.
 If there is a blockage in the system, or the quantity of water is too great, then material can back up and will come out of the gully at the lowest point.
-The matter must be reported to Yorkshire Water as they are responsible for the system.

 Yes, the Environment Agency issues flood watch reports when weather conditions are such that flooding may occur on the highway both inland and along the coast.
 These are relayed direct to offices, and also responsible officers mobile telephones.
 The council has a procedure whereby officers attend the site and make necessary arrangements to provide sandbags, gully emptiers and any other necessary plant.